holofinance/trader-stylist/README.md

 * **No security risks** by requiring access only relevant trading websites that do not have your personal data.
   * Almost all other extensions that allow you to change the CSS and Javascript of your websites, require access to the data on all your websites.
 This opens security risks.
 * **Open Source** - everyone can check the code, install locally the extension, contribute and comment
-* **For traders and investors** - made only for the most often used trading websites used by traders and investors.
+* **For traders and investors** - made only for the most often used websites used by traders and investors.

 ## Contribute